paulbousquet/SmoothLP/README.md

 * se allows you to scale the size of the shock (by default, it's a 1 std shock).
 * Alternativly, you can add the `noadj` option for a pure plot of the coefficients
 * Add `cum` to instead do cumulative IRFs
-* If you have multiple IVs and you want IRFs for all endogenous variables, add `mult`
+* If you have multiple IVs and you want graphs for all endogenous variables, add `mult`
 * Add `nodraw` for no graphs

 To recap and list all of the things that are stored following the command